Can Dogs Eat PineApple? Don’t Feed Till You Read This

 In addition, the southern fruit contains serotonin and tryptophan.
 These messengers are important for the brain function and are responsible not only for people for balance and good mood.

 However, the sweet fruit has a very high acid content.
 For this reason you should never feed too much and too often pineapple.
-This is particularly important in dogs that are prone to hyper-acidity and are rapidly suffering from stomach problems.
+This is particularly important in dogs that are prone to hyper-acidity and are rapidly suffering from constipation or stomach problems.

 How Do I Recognize A Ripe Pineapple?